Published on Tuesday, March 28, 2023

-To better understand the key differences between revenue operations vs sales operations, and the role they play in your business, let’s take a look at each position’s key functionalities and how they compare to one another.
+To better understand the key differences between revenue operations vs. sales operations, and the role each plays in your business, let’s take a look at their key functionalities and how they compare.

 What is Sales Operations (SalesOps)?

 Sales operations, a vital part of RevOps, aims to equip sales departments with essential resources for top productivity and to refine data collection for precise revenue forecasts.
 SalesOps leaders enhance sales practices and offer cross-department visibility.
 Previously overlooked, sales operations gained prominence as companies realized their high-value data’s impact on business growth and revenue management.